nickbrandt/GitLab/doc/raketasks/backup_restore.md

 ### Skipping tar creation

-The last part of backup creation is generation of a tar file with all the parts in.
-In some cases (e.g. if the backup is picked up by other backup software) that might be wasted or even directly harmful, you can skip this step by adding `tar` to the `SKIP` environment variable.
+The last part of creating a backup is generation of a `.tar` file containing all the parts.
+In some cases (for example, if the backup is picked up by other backup software) creating a `.tar` file might be wasted effort or even directly harmful, so you can skip this step by adding `tar` to the `SKIP` environment variable.

-This will leave the files and directories containing the backup in the directory used for the intermediate files, and thus the will be overwritten when a new backup is created, i.e. you can't have more than one backup on the system, so you should make sure it's copied elsewhere.
+Including `tar` in the `SKIP` variable will leave the files and directories containing the backup in the directory used for the intermediate files.
+These files will be overwritten when a new backup is created, so you should make sure it's copied elsewhere, because you can only have one backup on the system.

 For Omnibus GitLab packages:

 ```shell
 sudo gitlab-backup create SKIP=tar
 ```

-NOTE: **Note**
-For GitLab 12.1 and earlier, use `gitlab-rake gitlab:backup:create`.

 For installations from source: